The American Bar Association focuses heavily on technology, with its Legal Technology Resource Center (LTRC) releasing the ABA TechReport every year.

 Those relatively new to the field (with under 20 years practicing law) have proven to be the early adopters, but the veteran attorneys are now using the services to just as great a degree.

-The legal cloud is a little bigger in the Midwest and on the West Coast, but usage is fairly balanced throughout the country.
+The legal cloud is a little more prominent in the Midwest and West Coast, but usage is pretty balanced throughout the country.

 The primary branches of law that utilize cloud are: